python/cpython/Doc/library/xmlrpc.server.rst

    characters not legal in Python identifiers, including the period character.

    This method can also be used as a decorator.
-When used as a decorator, *name* can be given as a keyword-only argument to register *function* under *name*.
+When used as a decorator, *name* can only be given as a keyword argument to register *function* under *name*.
 If no *name* is given, ``function.__name__`` will be used.

    .. versionchanged:: 3.7